sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Cost-per-click (ratio of cost to clicks)</b>
 - For campaigns that have recorded at least one click, email is our best platform with a cost-per-click (CPC) of $0.05, social media is next at $0.06.
-- SEO and TV are our worse.
+- SEO and TV are our worst.
 SEO has a CPC of $0.09.
 TV has not recorded a single click.

 <b>Technical Analysis:</b><br>
 For this section, I used SQL and BigQuery to create a marketing campaign dataset.